Two Poems by Alec Kowalczyk

 I sit here,

-think of cutting my teeth on the soft tissue
+think of cutting my teeth on the soft

 that resembles a bird’s feather